spark-notebook/spark-notebook/README.md

 ```
 HADOOP_CONF_DIR=/opt/mapr/hadoop/hadoop-2.5.1/etc/hadoop EXTRA_CLASSPATH=<extra MapR jars> ./spark-notebook
 ```

+### Picked first `Classpath` declaration
+Whilst `EXTRA_CLASSPATH` is included after `HADOOP` or `YARN` ones, you might still want to add declaration that overrides all.

+For that, you can use `CLASSPATH_OVERRIDES` which takes the form of a classpath entry too but will applied first.

 ## Update Spark dependencies (`spark.jars`)
 So you use Spark, hence you know that it's not enough to have the jars locally added to the Driver's classpath.